Aliciabottega/Data-Cleaning/README.md

   ### Limitations

-  Due to data sourcing at different times and differnt countries, the data isn't accurate as to the number of layoffs around the globe during the said years.
+  Due to data sourcing at different times and different countries, the data isn't accurate as to the number of layoffs around the globe during the said years.